 Members of the Security Council,

-I have the pleasure of submitting this statement on behalf of the Nordic countries: Finland, Iceland, Norway, Sweden and Denmark.
+I have the honour to speak on behalf of the five Nordic countries, Denmark, Iceland, Norway, Sweden – and my own country Finland.